817-736-1633

 Sustained low levels of relative humidity (RH) can lead to physical alterations in a guitar.
 It is crucial to familiarize oneself with these indications and regularly monitor the condition of your guitars.
 Taking appropriate measures becomes necessary to prevent significant damage.
 Solid-wood instruments reach their optimum structural and sonic state when maintained at the same RH level as during their construction.

 Reputed manufacturers such as Taylor Guitars maintain their factory environments at approximately 50% RH.
 A safe range is within a 5% margin, between 45% and 55% RH.
-Maintaining appropriate RH levels, even in arid desert regions, can be achieved with the assistance of modern humidification systems and products.Extended exposure to low relative humidity (RH) conditions can result in the contraction of wood in a guitar.
-Several indicators serve as warnings that a guitar is starting to experience dryness.
+Maintaining appropriate RH levels, even in arid desert regions, can be achieved with the assistance of modern humidification systems and products.Symptoms of a Dry Guitar

 High RH (above 50%) for prologned periods can also lead to significant damage, which can be just as harmful as low RH.